-This button also pauses automatic tool changing or tool length sensing.
+This button pauses any motion including automatic tool changing, tool length sensing and so on.

-Reset Button - Resets the current G-Code file to the first executable line and refreshes the Toolpath Viewport Box.
+Reset Button - Resets the current G-Code file to the first executable line and refreshes the Viewport Box.

 Feedrate Override Buttons and Pull-Down Menu - Increases or decreases the feedrate on the machine as a percent of the programmed feedrate.
 You can also enter an exact feedrate override percentage by choosing a value from the Feedrate Override pull-down menu (or typing in any value).
 Both the programmed feedrate and the override feedrate are displayed.
 Rapid moves are not affected by feedrate override.